tedlanghorst/OpenOBS-328/docs/2_build.markdown

 	2.2 Open the Serial Monitor (Tools -> Serial Monitor) and verify that the OpenOBS is starting up and communicating.
 Change the baud rate to 250000 in the bottom right corner of the Serial Monitor if it is not already set.

 	2.3 If the serial number has not been set, the serial monitor will prompt you to set it now by typing it at the top of the window.
-If you need to change it in the future, use the firmware script titled “set_serial_number.ino”, follow the prompts in the serial monitor, and then reupload the regular sensor firmware.
+If you need to change it in the future, use the .ino script titled “set_serial_number.ino”, follow the prompts in the serial monitor, and then reupload the regular sensor firmware.

 ## Logger Assembly